 Definition Excellent frequency indicators in this category may include: constantly, consistently, almost always Strong frequency indicators in this category may include: frequently, often, steadily Satisfactory frequency indicators in this category may include: generally, normally, typically, usually Unsatisfactory frequency indicators in this category may include: infrequently, irregularly, seldom, sometimes #9 Student Management (Paraprofessional only) Makes substantive contribution to the environment by understanding routines and procedures of the group, assists teacher in organization, shows patience and uses positive reinforcement.
 Able to perform the duties asked in and out of the classroom, has excellent connection (rapport) with coworkers, students and community.
 Models the highest standards of accepted professional responsibility.
 Assists with and/or suggests strategies for maintaining order in classroom.
 Effectively works as part of a team to assists with efficiently and effectively organizing classroom activities, materials and equipment.
 Proactively works with teacher to establish open communication with students, staff and parents concerning academics, language and behavior.
 Helps and supports coworkers and students.
 Proactively listens and gives helpful feedback when necessary.
 Facilitates planning time with teachers.
-Helps with the monitoring and updating of students' progress.
+Helps with the monitoring and updating of students.
 Ensures that staff is informed of status of students.
 Demonstrates accepted standards of professional responsibility.
 Helps maintain order in the classroom and effectively communicates with staff, students and parents.
 Uses teamwork and assists with organizing classroom activities, materials and equipment.
 Plans time with teachers to help monitor students' progress and keeps the staff informed.
 Performs beyond the minimum job requirements and does whatever is necessary to complete a task.
 Meets average standards of professional responsibility.
 Helps maintain order in the classroom when asked; communicates with the staff, students and parents when necessary.
 Understands teamwork but does not always demonstrate this type of support.
 Plans time with teachers and informs staff about the progress and status of students.
 Performs beyond the minimum job requirements to complete a task.
 Demonstrates below average standards of professional responsibility.
 Is unable to help maintain order in the classroom when asked and has difficulty communicating with others.
 Works well with some coworkers but is not regarded as a team player.
 Fails to communicate with teachers and staff about students' progress and status.

-Performance Improvement Report for Classified Employees This form is to be used in accordance with Article IV, Section b of the SAEOP and Paraprofessional Collective Bargaining Agreement, and is an attachment to the Unsatisfactory Performance Evaluation.
+Performance Improvement Report for Classified Employees

+This form is to be used in accordance with Article IV, Section B of the SAEOP and Paraprofessional
-NAME

-TITLE:

-LOCATION

-IDENTIFICATION OF AREAS FOR IMPROVEMENT:

-IDENTIFICATION OF ACCEPTABLE PERFOMANCE LEVELS:

-PLAN FOR IMPROVEMENT AND TIMELINE: Plan is to be worked out by Principal/Supervisor and employee.
+Collective Bargaining Agreement, and is an attachment to the Unsatisfactory Performance Evaluation.

+NAME TITLE: LOCATION IDENTIFICATION OF AREAS FOR I MPROVEMENT: IDENTIFICATION OF ACCEPTABLE PERFOMANCE I EVEL S. DENTIFICATION OF AGGET TABLE TERIOWARDE ELVE rked out by Principal/Supervisor and employee.
 At employee's request, an employee representative may be present to give input.

-PRINCIPAL/SUPERVISOR RESPONSIBILITY TO ASSIST THE EMPLOYEE'S SUCCESSFUL COMPLETION OF CORRECTIVE ACTION:

-EMPLOYEE'S RESPONSE:

-I would like to have two days of on-the-job mentoring by a mentor selected jointly by SPS and SEA, if one is available, per Article IV.B.3.d.
+PRINCIPAL/SUPERVISOR RESPON ISIRII ITY TO ASSIST 1 HE EMPLOYEE'S SUCCESSFUL COMPLETION OF CORRECTIVE ACTION: IOIDIEIT TO AGGIOT I THE EARL OF GOODESON OF COMMETERS OF EMPLOYEE'S RESPONSE: I would like to have two days of on-the -job mentoring by a mentor s elec ted jointly by SPS and SEA, if one is available, per Article IV.B.3.d.

-Principal/Supervisor Signature Date Employee's Signature Date NOTE: Employee signature does not necessarily im ply agreement with this report, but only that it has been seen and discussed l
+Principal/Supervisor Signature Date Employee's Signature Date NOTE: Employee signature does not necessarily imply agreement with this report, but only that it has been seen and discussed.